2019 Macau Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media in a later press conference.
-Verschoor said he was delighted to win and expressed a wish to return to Macau in 2020: "To be honest, I am not believing the feeling yet!
+Verschoor stated his happiness at winning and declared a desire to return to Macau in 2020: "To be honest, I am not believing the feeling yet!
 It hasn't sunk in that I have just won the Macau Grand Prix!
 It was a really busy race and I was under a lot of pressure.
 I had to concentrate so much towards the end, and I am still recovering a bit.
 Both the team and myself are maybe not as experienced yet or consistently at the same level as some of the other guys, so this is a huge result for the team, myself and everyone involved."
-Vips said he was disappointed not to win and attributed it to a DRS failure on his car and tyre wear: "I’m just feeling disappointed because I think I did the perfect weekend minus the safety car restart.
-The DRS was supposed to work but it didn’t.
-I don’t know how I managed to keep Richard under pressure in the middle sector because my tyres were finished."
+Vips expressed disappointment at not winning and blamed it on a DRS failure and tyre degradation on his car: "I'm just feeling disappointed because I think I did the perfect weekend minus the safety car restart.
+The DRS was supposed to work but it didn't.
+I don't know how I managed to keep Richard under pressure in the middle sector because my tyres were finished."

 Sargeant thanked his team Carlin for the work they put in for the race: "They have done an absolutely brilliant job this weekend.
 I think we have come here with full force and full preparation.
-It's been a difficult year and that’s why I want to really thank Carlin, because we’ve really brought something extra here and we have worked hard for it.”
-Shwartzman declared himself to have had a "very sad" premature conclusion to his race: "All weekend we had really good pace and were fighting for the win.
+It's been a difficult year and that's why I want to really thank Carlin, because we've really brought something extra here and we have worked hard for it."
+Shwartzman declared himself to have had a "very sad" early end to his race: "All weekend we had really good pace and were fighting for the win.
 Macau is like a gambling game, you never know what is going to happen.
 Anyways, we did all we could this week, thank you Prema – the car was on the top [level]."
-Ilott said he had not driven the Dallara car before the Macau race or undertaken any simulator running due to air flight cancellations.
+Ilott said he had not driven the Dallara car before the race or did any simulator running due to air flight cancellations.
 He spoke of the car on the race, "We changed a lot on the car after the qualification race and it did work out.
 But I lost a bit of time from the virtual safety car and trying to work back from that was quite difficult."